 The Isle of Wight County Schools in Virginia is about to have more female STEM leaders.

-After being nominated by local farmer, Shawn Carr, Isle of Wight schools received a $10,000 grant from America’s Farmers Grow Rural Education program, sponsored by the Monsanto Fund, a philanthropic arm of Bayer, to fund the district’s “Girls Gone Geek” program.
+After being nominated by local farmer, Shawn Carr, Isle of Wight schools received a $10,000 grant from America’s Farmers Grow Rural Education program, sponsored by the Bayer Fund, to support the district’s “Girls Gone Geek” program.

 A STEM Gender Gap